KMNitesh/analysis/README.md

 12. Various angle related analysis and can convert probability distribution to Gibbs free energy plot
 13. Orientation-Resolved Radial Distribution Functions (JCTC 2019, 15, 803−812)
 14. Conditional Time Correlation Function (JCTC 2019, 15, 803−812)
-15. Use AmberMask for select Residues, Atoms in topology structure
+15. Use AmberMask for selecting Residues, Atoms in topology structure
 16. Use Domain Specific Language(DSL) script to drive analysis process
 17. Other practical utilities for using Tinker